Counting integral points in homogeneous spaces over function fields: Introduction

 \begin{remark} Compared to the number field case (see \cite[Theorem~1.5]{Wei-Xu16}), a notable difference is that only the elements in $\Br_{1,P}(X,G)$, instead of the whole Brauer group $\Br(X)$, contribute to our formula.
 The reason for this phenomenon is that, for affine varieties over function fields, the Brauer group is too large so that any adelic point orthogonal to the whole Brauer group is already a rational point (\cite[Proposition~4.3]{Harari-Voloch13}).
 As a consequence, one has to use the group $\Br_{1,P}(X,G)$ instead of $\Br(X)$ in Proposition~\ref{equiv} which is crucial for the proof of Theorem~\ref{th1}. \end{remark}

 The organization of the paper is as follows.
-In Section 2, we recall some facts about Tamagawa measure on homogeneous spaces.
-In Section 3, we establish the asymptotic formula of $N({\calX}, q^n)$ by using Brauer–Manin obstruction and equidistribution property.
+In \S~\ref{sec-measure}, we recall some necessary facts about Tamagawa measure on homogeneous spaces.
+In \S~\ref{subsec-orb}, we follow the approach of \cite{Wei-Xu16} to obtain a natural action on $\calX(\calO_S)$ by a suitable arithmetic group $\Gamma$, and describe the collection of orbits.
+Then in \S~\ref{subsec-counting}, we invoke the equidistribution result \cite{Benoist-Oh12}, which helps to count inside a single $\Gamma$-orbit, thus establishing the asymptotic formula of $N({\calX}, q^n)$ by using Brauer–Manin obstruction.
+In the final \S~\ref{sec-example}, the representation space of an indefinite integral quadratic form is studied as a concrete example.